dineshbali18/GDP-2/README.md

 The app could generate tax reports summarizing deductible expenses, saving users time and ensuring accuracy.\
 It can also provide insights on potential tax-saving opportunities, such as expense tracking for freelancers or small businesses.\
 \

+**API for bank account integration**\
+To integrate bank accounts into BearCat Finance, use APIs like Plaid, Yodlee, or TrueLayer for secure data access.\
+Implement OAuth for user authentication, obtain API keys, and handle real-time updates via webhooks.\
+Ensure data security and compliance throughout the process.